 Our research in translation and interpreting is focused on three main areas:

 Our interpreting research examines questions associated with interpreting quality and impact, particularly in the legal and courtroom settings.
 It looks at the relationship between interpreting quality, training and working conditions in various settings (for example medical, police, national and international courts, conferences) and at the impact of the interpretation on the outcomes.
-Our most recent research areas address: interpretation users’ responsibility for interpreting quality and other inter-professional factors that impact interpreting; the impact of interpreting modes on witness credibility and the difference in performance between trained and untrained interpreters (see publications by Professor Sandra Hale and Associate Professor Ludmila Stern).
+Our most recent research areas address: interpretation users’ responsibility for interpreting quality and other inter-professional factors that impact interpreting; the impact of interpreting modes on witness credibility and the difference in performance between trained and untrained interpreters (see publications by Professor Sandra Hale and Professor Ludmila Stern).

-Our translation staff research descriptive and analytical approaches to translation studies and develop pedagogical tools for translator education and translation quality assessment and describing translation stylistics (see publications by Dr Mira Kim).
+Our translation staff research descriptive and analytical approaches to translation studies and develop pedagogical tools for translator education and translation quality assessment and describing translation stylistics (see publications by Associate Professor Mira Kim).
 We study the impact that language technologies, such as machine translation, have on our increasingly technological and multilingual world.
-Using state-of-the-art methods (including eye-tracking, electroencephalography and psychometrics), we also investigate the cognitive processes and reception of translated content, from subtitles and media to specialised texts (see publications by Dr Stephen Doherty).
+Using state-of-the-art methods (including eye-tracking, electroencephalography and psychometrics), we also investigate the cognitive processes and reception of translated content, from subtitles and media to specialised texts (see publications by Professor Stephen Doherty).

 Our strengths lie in academic excellence, social engagement and global impact.
 We are world leaders in academic excellence for our research quality and the educational experience we provide.
 We are commended for our social engagement in: